TheIoTLearningInitiative/EmbeddedLinux/documentation/Bluetooth.md

 ### ConnMan

 > ConnMan is a daemon for managing Internet connections within embedded device and integrates a vast range of communication features usually split between many daemons such as DHCP, DNS and NTP.
 The result of this consolidation is low memory consumption with a fast, coherent, synchronized reaction to changing network conditions.
-[Homepage](https://01.org/connman)
+[ConnMan Homepage](https://01.org/connman)

 ### RFKill